 Back outside, I had more to worry about than oncoming traffic.
 First, though, I had my first visit to Theodore:Art down the hall, where the risks were subtle and the rewards were clear.
 Dana Bell's colorful schematic figures wring their hands in private anxieties.
 Alasdair Duncan gives much the same treatment to masks, somewhere between color-field paintings and cartoon versions of Paul Klee.
 Don Voisine is still more abstract, with his black diagonals wedged between colored horizontals, but the crosses become a sign language—as in a show last summer, "The Ghost in the Machine."
 What could come off as forced pairings instead do what a small group show should do, in reframing images and drawing connections.

 Was their wealthy new neighbor taking a big gamble?
 As Stephane Mallarmé wrote, a throw of the dice will never abolish chance.
 And Charles Atlas bases his entire show on random numbers.
 He projects them in white, like Sol LeWitt wall paintings in perpetual motion.
 Here LeWitt's simple, text-based rules and assistants have become quantitative and automated.
-One work even starts with a Minimalist grid, covering a gently raised floor and drop ceiling as well as three walls, like an open cage.
+One work even starts with a Minimalist grid, like much in the LeWitt collection, covering a gently raised floor and drop ceiling as well as three walls, like an open cage.

 Then numbers start to fill the spaces, while smaller signs fly across a second alcove, for Painting by Numbers, like constellations.
 At one point, they enter a large zero, playing with changing scales in empty space.
 The third and largest projection consists simply of six numbers, like the ID for an unannounced suspect.
 As a vertical bar creeps down the long wall and crosses a number, it changes.
 Each work offers a form of entrapment, and each promises a dazzling openness.
-Atlas calls the longest work The Illusion of Democracy, but his art delights in illusion, as a kind of Neo-Minimalism.
+Atlas calls the longest work The Illusion of Democracy, but his art delights in illusion and allusion, like that of Joseph Zito, as a kind of Neo-Minimalism or rebuilding Minimalism.

 When the curator of "Systemic Risk," Jonathan Durham, speaks of "a transition to a less optimal equilibrium" as "inevitable and often irreversible," he could be offering a parable about art, life, or the neighborhood.
 Maybe it is too soon to fear gentrification.
 Sperone Westwater, Salon 94, and Lehmann Maupin still feel like invaders to the Lower East Side—but they had joined the New Museum, a mature gallery scene, and no end of restaurants.
 That Friday, I stumbled into darkness.
 Signs of life in the distance made Luhring Augustine's entrance a welcoming retreat.
 Opening with a light show makes perfect sense, and who is to call it settling down?

 Bushwick Open Studios for 2012 ran the weekend of June 1.
-A related article tracks the Bushwick annual event through previous years.
-Gary Peterson, Halsey Hathaway, and Rob de Oude ran at Storefront Bushwick through February 5, 2012, four artists at Norte Maar through January 29, Robert Sagerman at Margaret Thatcher through February 11, Charles Atlas at Luhring Augustine through July 15, 2012, "Systemic Risk" at NURTUREart through March 16, and Dana Bell, Alasdair Duncan, and Don Voisine at Theodore:Art through March 3.
+Related articles track the Bushwick annual event through previous years and in 2013.
+Gary Petersen, Halsey Hathaway, and Rob de Oude ran at Storefront Bushwick through February 5, 2012, four artists at Norte Maar through January 29, Robert Sagerman at Margaret Thatcher through February 11, Charles Atlas at Luhring Augustine through July 15, 2012, "Systemic Risk" at NURTUREart through March 16, and Dana Bell, Alasdair Duncan, and Don Voisine at Theodore:Art through March 3.